uio-cels/OffsetBasedGraph/README.md

 The package can be installed using pip, by running `pip3 install offsetbasedgraph`.

 # Example
-In order to run the example in examples/example.py, first install `gendatafetcher` by running:
+In order to run the example in examples/example.py, first install [gendatafetcher](https://github.com/uio-cels/gendatafetcher), which makes it possible to fetch GRCh38 information from the UCSC database and create a simple graph from that data.
+Install by running:
 ```bash
 git clone https://github.com/uio-cels/gendatafetcher
 cd gendatafetcher